prestonharberts/bib/Bible/isa42.md

 > He shouts, yes, he yells,
 > He shows his enemies his power.
 ###### ¶ 14
->  “ I have been inactive for a long time;
+> “I have been inactive for a long time;
->  “ I kept quiet and held back.
+> “I kept quiet and held back.
->  “ Like a woman in labor I groan;
+> “Like a woman in labor I groan;
->  “ I pant and gasp.
+> “I pant and gasp.
 ###### 15
->  “ I will make the trees on the mountains and hills wither up;
+> “I will make the trees on the mountains and hills wither up;
->  “ I will dry up all their vegetation.
+> “I will dry up all their vegetation.
->  “ I will turn streams into islands,
+> “I will turn streams into islands,
->  “ And dry up pools of water.
+> “And dry up pools of water.
 ###### 16
->  “ I will lead the blind along an unfamiliar way;
+> “I will lead the blind along an unfamiliar way;
->  “ I will guide them down paths they have never traveled.
+> “I will guide them down paths they have never traveled.
->  “ I will turn the darkness in front of them into light,
+> “I will turn the darkness in front of them into light,
->  “ And level out the rough ground.
+> “And level out the rough ground.
->  “ This is what I will do for them.
+> “This is what I will do for them.
->  “ I will not abandon them.
+> “I will not abandon them.
 ###### 17
->  “ Those who trust in idols
+> “Those who trust in idols
->  “ Will turn back and be utterly humiliated,
+> “Will turn back and be utterly humiliated,
->  “ Those who say to metal images, ‘You are our gods.’”
+> “Those who say to metal images, ‘You are our gods.’”
 ## The Lord Reasons with His People
 ###### ¶ 18
->  “ Listen, you deaf ones!
+> “Listen, you deaf ones!
->  “ Take notice, you blind ones!
+> “Take notice, you blind ones!
 ###### 19
->  “ My servant is truly blind,
+> “My servant is truly blind,
->  “ My messenger is truly deaf.
+> “My messenger is truly deaf.
->  “ My covenant partner, the servant of the LORD, is truly blind.
+> “My covenant partner, the servant of the LORD, is truly blind.
 ###### 20
->  “ You see many things, but don’t comprehend;
+> “You see many things, but don’t comprehend;
->  “ Their ears are open, but do not hear.”
+> “Their ears are open, but do not hear.”
 ###### 21
 > The LORD wanted to exhibit his justice
 > By magnifying his law and displaying it.